arcana-network/wallet-ui/README.md

 Arcana's embedded web wallet implementation.

-The wallet is a Vue app written in TypeScript and styled with Tailwind CSS.
+This is a Vue app written in TypeScript and styled with Tailwind CSS.

 ## Installation